BrynRac/cv19tracker/README.md

 ### About

-An app that fetches current Covid-19 cases of afflicted countries and displays them on a mapbox map.
+A web app that fetches the current number of Covid-19 in countries and displays them on a mapbox map.
+Also fetches the most recent Covid-19 news.

 ### Installation